angular/protractor/docs/tutorial.md

 Tutorial
 ========

-This is a simple tutorial for how to get Protractor set up and running tests.
+This is a simple tutorial that shows you how to set up Protractor and start running tests.

 Prerequisites
 -------------